evkx/evkx.github.io/content/models/nissan/ariya/Ariya_87kWh/_index.md

 This model is equipped with voice control as standard.
 The voice control lets you control some functionality through voice commands.

-This model is equipped with gesture gestura control system that lets you control specific features.
+A gesture control system that lets you control specific features using your hands.

 ## Infotainment

 You can choose between two sound systems on the Nissan Ariya 87kWh.
-With the DAB Audiosystem, you get four amplifier channels and six speakers with a max system output of  watts.
-With the BOSE Premium Sound System, you get six amplifier channels and ten speakers with a max system output of  watts.
+With the DAB Audiosystem, you get six speakers with a max system output of  watts.
+With the BOSE Premium Sound System, you get ten speakers with a max system output of  watts.

 In addition, with the standard in-car navigation system, you get the help you need to find your destination.
 Furthermore, the Nissan Ariya 87kWh supports Android Auto and Apple CarPlay.
 This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.